vlitzke/kitchenflies/DNAseq/10_PoolSNP/README.md

 3. Download your reference genome annotation from their database (SnpEff has quite a few, you can look at the list): https://snpeff.blob.core.windows.net/databases/v5_2/snpEff_v5_2_Drosophila_melanogaster.zip
 Ensembl genome annotation version BDGP6.82

 Input is a VCF (variant call format) file with predicted variants (SNPs, insertions, deletions and MNPs).
-Output consists of annoitated variants and calculates the effects they produce on known genes (e.g. amino acid changes).
+Output consists of annotated variants and calculates the effects they produce on known genes (e.g. amino acid changes) as well as an output summary report[^6].

 ```
 java -Xmx4g -jar snpEff/scripts/snpEff-4.2/snpEff.jar \